University of the Philippines Los Baños: UPCA in World War II and Its Postwar Reconstruction (1940s)

+UPCA’s Growth and International Collaboration (1950s-1960s)

 Dioscoro Umali became UPCA dean in 1959.
-Umali's administration oversaw the creation of IRRI, SEARCA (of which he was the first director), and the Department of Food Science and Technology.
+Umali's administration oversaw the creation of International Rice Research Institute (IRRI), Southeast Asian Regional Center for Graduate Study and Research in Agriculture (SEARCA; of which he was the first director), Dairy Training and Research Institute, and the Department of Food Science and Technology.
 New facilities were also constructed under his Five-Year Development Program.

 Cornell University was instrumental in the post-war rebuilding of UP's Los Baños colleges.
 The Cornell-Los Baños project, implemented in 1952 to 1960, involved the rebuilding of UPCA's physical plant and Central Experiment Station, procurement of scientific equipment, and upgrading of teaching standards.
-A similar undertaking between Cornell, Syracuse University, the State University of New York, and the UP College of Forestry was implemented between 1957 to 1963.
+A similar undertaking between Cornell, Syracuse University, the State University of New York, and the UP College of Forestry was implemented between 1957 and 1963.
 A "sister university relationship" was formally established in 1962 through the UP-Cornell Graduate Education program, which sought to develop and expand UP's agricultural education, research and extension programs, and to strengthen Cornell's own international agricultural development program.
 The program ended in 1972.

+Years of Instability and the Birth of UPLB’s Autonomy (1970s-1990s)

+Political and Institutional Challenges

 The 1969 Philippine balance of payments crisis under the Ferdinand Marcos government marked the beginning of a prolonged period of social unrest across the country, including in UP Los Baños.
 This period of unrest, which included the First Quarter Storm, coincided with another issue, which was the call for the UP College of Agriculture to become independent from the University of the Philippines in Diliman.

-When martial law was declared in September 1972, Marcos cracked down on any form of criticism or activism, leading to the arrest, torture and/or killing of Los Baños residents.
-Those killed included Modesto "Bong" Sison, and Manuel Bautista, while Aloysius Baes was among those who were arrested and tortured.
-Those who went missing ("desaparecidos") included Tish Ladlad, Cristina Catalla, Gerardo "Gerry" Faustino, Rizalina Ilagan, Ramon Jasul, and Jessica Sales.

 Later in 1972, UPCA formally requested Ferdinand Marcos to allow the college to secede from the University of the Philippines due to the alleged withholding of its budget and the disapproval of curricular proposals.
 However, UP President Salvador P. Lopez strongly opposed the idea.
 A survey also found that there was very little support for complete independence at UPCA.
 As a compromise, Lopez proposed the transformation of UP into a system of autonomous constituent universities.
 Finally, on November 20, 1972, Presidential Decree No. 58 was signed, establishing UPLB as UP's first autonomous campus, with UPCA, College of Forestry, Agricultural Credit and Cooperatives Institute, Dairy Training and Research Institute, and the Diliman-based Agrarian Reform Institute as its first academic units.
 New colleges and research centers were created over the next few years, while the College of Veterinary Medicine was likewise transferred to UPLB from UP Diliman.